ylmz-shzu/ylmz-shzu.github.io/_publications/2009-10-01-paper-title-number-1.md

 venue: 'Asia-Pacific Web (APWeb) and Web-Age Information Management (WAIM) Joint International Conference on Web and Big Data'
 slidesurl: 'https://link.springer.com/chapter/10.1007/978-981-97-7235-3_11'
 paperurl: 'https://link.springer.com/chapter/10.1007/978-981-97-7235-3_11'
-citation: 'This paper presents S2DNMF, a self-supervised deep nonnegative matrix factorization recommendation model.
-By incorporating deep latent features derived from network structure, S2DNMF improves the recommendation accuracy and robustness in real-world applications.
-The model effectively integrates both collaborative filtering and network-based information, providing a more comprehensive recommendation approach.'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.